 The first immediate change was at head coach.
 Hue Jackson, the man who had risen to power since the death of Al Davis and had coached the team to a rousing 7-4 start, was fired Tuesday at a news conference to introduce McKenzie as the team's general manager.

 McKenzie said he wants to hire his own coach -- the betting favorite is a Green Bay assistant named Winston Moss -- and it might be a simple as that.
-With Jackson losing four of his last five games, and the Raiders finishing 8-8 and out of the
+With Jackson losing four of his last five games, and the Raiders finishing 8-8 and out of the playoffs for the ninth straight year, it didn't need to be any more complicated.

 So that part of Raiders tradition remains: firing coaches.